open-telemetry/oteps/text/0265-event-vision.md

   OpenTelemetry Logs have two places to put structure (attributes and body), while often logging libraries only have one layer of structure, which makes it non-obvious how to do a two-way mapping between them in this case.
 * How do event bodies interoperate with Span Events?
-* Should the Logs API have an `IsEnabled` function based on severity level, scope name, and event name?
+* Should the Logs API have an `Enabled` function based on severity level and event name?
 * What kind of capabilities should the OpenTelemetry Logs API have now that it is user-facing?
 * What kind of ergonomic improvements make sense now that the OpenTelemetry Logs API is user-facing?
 * How do OpenTelemetry Events relate to raw metric events?